saucelabs-training/demo-java/appium-examples/src/test/java/com/appium_app/gestures/README.md

-# Using image injection on Sauce Labs Real Devices
+# Using gestures on Sauce Labs Real Devices
-This folder contains examples for using image injection on real devices for:
+This folder contains examples for using **Scroll** gesture on Android and iOS The Android example uses [W3C Actions](https://appium.io/docs/en/commands/interactions/actions/) for scrolling The iOS example uses [XCUITest scroll shortcut](https://github.com/appium/appium-xcuitest-driver#mobile-scroll)
 - [Android real devices on the Sauce Labs Cloud](#run-tests-on-sauce-labs-android-real-devices)
 - [iOS real devices on the Sauce Labs Cloud](#run-tests-on-sauce-labs-ios-real-devices)

-> NOTE: this feature is **NOT** supported for emulators and simulators!!
+## About  Gestures
+There are different ways to implement gestures.
+If you want cross platform code, meaning the same code for Android and iOS, you can use the [W3C Actions](https://appium.io/docs/en/commands/interactions/actions/)
+There are also driver specific Gesture shortcuts:
+For android use the [UiAutomator2 Geatures](https://appium.io/docs/en/writing-running-appium/android/android-mobile-gestures/)
+For iOS use the [xcuitest Geatures](https://appium.io/docs/en/writing-running-appium/ios/ios-xctest-mobile-gestures/)

+I recommand watching [this webinar](https://www.youtube.com/watch?v=oAJ7jwMNFVU): "Swiping your way through Appium by Wim Selles" from AppiumConf2021

 ## Important information
 ### Environment variables for Sauce Labs